nounsDAO/nouns-monorepo/README.md

 ### nouns-assets

-The [nouns assets](packages/nouns-assets) package holds the Noun PNG and run-length encoded image data.
+The [nouns assets](packages/nouns-assets) package holds the NounBR PNG and run-length encoded image data.

 ### nouns-bots

-The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in Noun auction state and notifies everyone via Twitter and Discord.
+The [nouns bots](packages/nouns-bots) package contains a bot that monitors for changes in NounBR auction state and notifies everyone via Twitter and Discord.

 ### nouns-contracts